yukonmakesgames/blankit/README.md

 It's my way of giving back to the community!

+Unfortunately, due to this being a side-project, Blankit will only support the most modern version of Godot.
+We will not be porting or maintaining it for any older version of Godot.
+Feel free to fork it if you want to support it yourself!

 # 📔 About 🤔

 The idea here is you can just add Blankit to your project, click a few buttons, type some words, and boom, you have a lot of basic systems, such as saving data, loading scenes, and achievements built in!